alexiusvdt/sorting/README.md

 # Bugs / issues
 * graphs sometimes generate bars from top to bottom like the yaxis is inverted...maybe have to floor() it or somehow prevent negatives?
-* venv activation restricted on windows for some reason. setting user policies not working, will implement later

 # License
 MIT goes here